NHS-digital-website/design-system/README.md

     - Distribution - production ready, versioned static assets ready to be pushed to a CDN
 - Package
     - NPM package code for distribution via Node Package Manager.

+### Gulp tasks

+Check the `package.json` file for NPM scripts, and make sure you check out the Gulp tasks in the `gulpfile.js` folder for details on what the tasks do.

+#### 'Run the lab' for active component development

+	$ gulp build:lab

+or

+    $ npm run lab

+#### 'Build the lab' for production ready output

+	$ gulp build:lab --buildMode=prod

+or

+    $ npm run build:lab

+#### Build assets for distribution

+> Note this is work in progress - when we need distribution vis CDN delivery, we'll tailor this task to our needs.
+For now this is only a placeholder task.

+	$ gulp build:dist --buildMode=prod

+or

+    $ npm run build:dist

+#### Build assets for distribution

+> Note this is work in progress - when we need distribution via NPM, we'll tailor this task to our needs.
+For now this is only a placeholder task.

+	$ gulp build:package --buildMode=prod

+or

+    $ npm run build:package

+### SASS component and class naming conventions

+In our styling system every component is either an atom, a molecule or an organism as per the [https://bradfrost.com/blog/post/atomic-web-design/](Atomic Design) principles.

+The components are placed under the src/components` folder, where each component's name reflects their atomic level.

+The class name of a component must reflect what atomic level they represent - so for instance a button is `.a-button`, a header organism is `.o-header`.

+To make sure the class names in this styling system don't clash existing class names in any website project, every class name must be prefixed with `nhsd`.

+#### So after the system wide prefix the component class names will look the following:

+- **Atoms / Button**: `nhsd-a-button`
+- **Molecules / Menu bar**: `nhsd-m-menu-bar`
+- **Organisms / Header**: `nhsd-o-header`
+- **Templates / News hub**: `nhsd-t-news-hub`

+Following this logic, any reusable "utility" classes should have the `u` prefix.
+For instance:

+- `nhsd-u-visually-hidden`

 ## Licence
 The codebase is released under the MIT Licence, unless stated otherwise.
 This covers both the codebase and any sample code in the documentation.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.